russellkim98/Policy/README.md

 ## Folders

-* logKG -- Contains all of the functions and testing modules for the KG policy adapted from Yingfei Wang's work, including init_logKG, logKG, and learner_logKG.
+* logKG -- Contains all of the functions and testing modules for the KG policy adapted from Yingfei Wang's work, including init_logKG, logKG, and learn_logKG.
-* sampledKG -- Contains all of the functions and testing modules for the KG policies using a sampled belief model, including initialize_KG, KG_hr, KG_ms, and learner_KG_hr.
+* sampledKG -- Contains all of the functions and testing modules for the KG policies using a sampled belief model, including init_KG, KG_hr, KG_ms, and learn_KG.

 ## Instructions